MatiFiordelli/DevLabs/README.md

 but closed for modification.
 This means you should be able to add new functionality without changing existing code, typically achieved through inheritance or interfaces.
 8. BEM:naming convention for CSS classes that helps create reusable and maintainable components in web development.
+9. Progressive Enhancement: A strategy that prioritizes basic functionality for all browsers and devices, adding enhancements for more advanced ones.
+10. Mobile First: A design approach that prioritizes the user experience on mobile devices before adapting to larger screens.

 ##